yastupin/eggdrop-debian/doc/sphinx_source/mainDocs/tcl-commands.rst

   Module: server

 **version**
-  Value: current bot version "1.1.2+pl1 1010201 pl1"; first item is the text version, second item is a numerical version, and any following items are the names of patches that have been added
+  Value: current bot version "1.1.2+pl1 1010201"; first item is the text version, to include a patch string if present, and second item is a numerical version

   Module: core